tsaplev/traveljournal/README.md

 # TravelMap — track your travel history

-> App for tracking visited places and flights
+> App for tracking visited cities and flights

 ![travelmap](./preview.jpg)

 ## Features

-- View visited places on map
+- View visited cities on map
 - View flight paths on map
 - View list of travels sorted by countries and years
-- Switch between Places Map and Flights Map
+- Switch between Cities Map and Flights Map
 - Keep all your data self-hosted

 ## Getting Started